What to do after your parents leave on move-in day

 Unpack a little bit.

 Your dorm room will start to feel more like home once you’ve unpacked some stuff out of paper sacks.
+Open your computer and see if you can find some solutions to overcome your socializing and/or learning obstacles.

 There’s no need to unpack everything right away, and you’ll undoubtedly be rearranging stuff a lot over the next couple of days, but go ahead and hang up some clothes and fill up your dresser drawers.
 Put a poster or two on the wall or set up your desk a little bit.
 This is a great way to fight off any immediate homesickness.